swholmstead/Excavator/docs/assembly.md

 <h3>Cab Main Body</h3>

 Attach Step to lower body with M2.6 x 6 mm screw.
+You may have to rotate the cab in order to get access to the screw underneath the step.

 <img src="https://github.com/swholmstead/Excavator/blob/main/pictures/IMG_3757.JPEG" alt="Motor Shaft" width=600>